Gissio/radpro/docs/users.md

 The view can be switched between a time view that displays the length of the averaging time period, and an average rate cpm (counts per minute) view.

-The confidence interval assumes a constant level of radiation over the averaging period.
+The confidence interval assumes a constant level of radiation over the averaging time period.

 Averaging can be indefinite, or limited by a configurable time or confidence level.
 When averaging finishes, the device will flash and emit a beep, signaling the completion of the measurement.